Kathy Shaidle

 Kathy Shaidle (7 May 1964 – 9 January 2021) was a Canadian author, columnist, poet and blogger.
-A self-described "anarcho-peacenik" in the early years of her writing career, she moved to a conservative, Roman Catholic position following the September 11 attacks, and entered the public eye as the author of the popular RelapsedCatholic blog.
-Citing some points of friction with her faith, Shaidle relaunched her blogging career under her FiveFeetofFury blog.
+A self-described "anarcho-peacenik" in the early years of her writing career, she moved to a conservative, Roman Catholic position following the September 11 attacks, and entered the public eye as the author of the popular Relapsed Catholic blog.
+Citing some points of friction with Catholicism, Shaidle launched her own blog in 2007 called FiveFeetofFury.
 Her views on Islam, political correctness, freedom of speech, and other issues ignited controversy.

 Literary career

 Born in Hamilton, Ontario, Shaidle studied at Sheridan College.
 Beginning in the mid-1980s she worked in Toronto, eventually taking up a post at the Catholic New Times magazine.
 In 1991, she left the publication to write full-time on government grants, only to discover a few weeks later that she had developed lupus erythematosus.
 Her four-year illness provided the subject matter for her 1998 essay collection God Rides a Yamaha.